Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: A Review of VRSs

-\textbf{Recommendation model}: It depicts how the proposed works in literature implement intelligent methods to suggest visualizations automatically.
-As shown in Figure \ref{fig:vrs_timeline}, these methods range from basic machine learning to advanced reinforcement learning.
-For example, DeepEye uses a decision tree to determine the best chart type (scatter, line, bar, or pie) for a given set of features, and then uses a LambdaMART model \cite{burges2010ranknet} to rank the charts based on effectiveness.
-DracoLearn uses a RankSVM model to order the visualizations based on input constraints.
+It depicts how the proposed works in literature implement ML methods to suggest visualizations automatically.
+As shown in Table \ref{tab:taxonomy}, these methods range from basic machine learning to advanced reinforcement learning and LLMs.
+For example, DeepEye uses a decision tree to determine the best chart type (scatter, line, bar, or pie) for a given set of features and then uses a LambdaMART model \cite{burges2010ranknet} to rank the charts based on effectiveness.
 VizML uses neural network models to make five decision choices from data, while Wide\&Deep uses neural networks to infer design decisions without constraints.
-Data2Vis approaches the problem as a language translation task, using a bidirectional LSTM with attention, KG4Vis uses a knowledge graph and TransE to learn embeddings on it for improving prediction interpretability, Multivision implements learning-to-rank approach using a Siamese network and a bidirectional LSTM, while Table2Chart and DashBot use reinforcement learning to generate visualizations.
-The former implements an encoder-decoder deep Q-value network, where the encoder learns both semantic and statistical features information.
-The latter proposes a reinforcement learning technique to generate analytical dashboards that can use well-established visualization knowledge.
-Lastly, mTreVRS adopts a three-layered architecture, where a random forest layer returns the top three most important attributes, a bidirectional LSTM selects the chart type, and a post-processing rule-based module translates it into the correct visualization.
+Data2Vis approaches the problem as a language translation task, using a bidirectional LSTM with attention, KG4Vis uses a knowledge graph and TransE \cite{bordes2013translating} to learn embeddings on it for improving prediction interpretability, Multivision implements learning-to-rank approach using a Siamese network and a bidirectional LSTM, while Table2Chart and DashBot use reinforcement learning to generate visualizations.
+The former implements an encoder-decoder deep Q-value network, where the encoder learns semantic and statistical features.
+The latter proposes a reinforcement learning technique to generate analytical dashboards that can use well-established visualization knowledge. mTreeVRS adopts a three-layered architecture, where a random forest layer returns the top three most important attributes, a bidirectional LSTM selects the chart type, and a post-processing rule-based module translates it into the correct visualization.
+Lastly, LIDA exploits an LLM (GPT-4) in a four-stage pipeline as a recommendation system.